Victoria Fraser, MD

 Research

 The Department of Medicine has a long and honored history of research in basic, clinical and translational sciences.
 Biomedical research in the department extends from fundamental cellular and molecular biology to first in human studies, clinical trials, health services, and outcomes research.
 Basic research focuses on the pathophysiology, genetic and immunologic determinants of disease leading to new diagnostics, drugs, technologies, devices and vaccines.
 Clinical and translational research spans across broad disciplines addressing complex diseases including cancer, diabetes, pulmonary, cardiovascular, renal, gastrointestinal and infectious diseases in individuals and populations.
-Through the Institute of Clinical and Translational Sciences (ICTS) and the Washington University community, we consistently bring medicine from the bench to the bedside, and from the bedside to the bench.
+Through the Institute of Clinical and Translational Sciences (ICTS) and the WashU community, we consistently bring medicine from the bench to the bedside, and from the bedside to the bench.

 Education